tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What are the benefits of using the AWS Managed Services?
 (Select TWO.)
 A:  "Alignment with ITIL processes" and  "Baseline integration with ITSM tools"

 - Q: To reward customers for using their services, what are two ways AWS reduce prices?
 (Select TWO).
 A: More discount the more services you use and 2) Reduced cost for reserved capacity.

+- Q: How does AWS provide access to higher level managed services?
+A: AWS provides users instant acces to a variety of services such as compute, storage, analytics and deployment.
+By utilizing these servicves, customers can lower operational complexity and cost.

 ## IAM